 In 2018 Sonatrach, the national oil and gas company, acquired a refinery in Italy.
-Crude oil input and refined oil products output, such as gas oil and gasoline, from this facility may be included in Algeria's national production.
+Crude oil input and refined oil products output, such as gas oil and gasoline, from this facility may be included in Algeria's national production for 2018 and the first half of 2019.
+This activity stopped for the second semester of 2019.